 Each student is required to complete a specific number of clinical hours in order to have meet the clinical education credits per given quarter.
 If a student misses more than two days in any given quarter they are required to make-up the time before receiving a clinical grade for the quarter, NO EXCEPTIONS.
+PTO can not be used for make-up time.
 The make-up time will be completed during their break between quarters only, it may not be spread out over the quarter.
 All make-up time must be completed at a clinical site where the student has already rotated through and the lead tech at that site has agreed to allow them to come in.
 It cannot interfere with another student making up time at a given facility.
 If a student is in the final quarter of the program, the make-up time must occur after graduation.